-(2) A notice of temporary relocation-

-- (a) has effect immediately it is given or from the time specified in the notice of temporary relocation; - (b) must specify a relocation period ending not more than 90 days after the date on which the notice has effect.

-(3) If-

-- (a) the proposed repairs will affect a resident's room but will not affect all the rooms in a community residential unit; and - (b) a room equivalent to the resident's room at an equivalent residential charge is available in the community residential unit-

-the disability service provider must not give the notice under subsection (1)(h) unless the disability service provider has first offered an equivalent room to the resident and the resident has refused to occupy that room in place of the resident's current room.
+- (2) A notice of temporary relocation- - (a) has effect immediately it is given or from the time specified in the notice of temporary relocation; - (b) must specify a relocation period ending not more than 90 days after the date on which the notice has effect. - (3) If- - (a) the proposed repairs will affect a resident's room but will not affect all the rooms in a group home; and the disability service provider must not give the notice under subsection (1)(h) unless the disability service provider has first offered an equivalent room to the resident and the resident has refused to occupy that room in place of the resident's current room.